yjq349825834/VisualTwin/README.md

 # Visual Twin: Enhanced Railway Asset Mangment

 This repository hosts the Visual Twin Open Data project proposal, a visual data-driven railway monitoring platform.
-It integrates a Streamlit app, interactive visualisation, object detection, and chatbot interaction for enhanced railway condition monitoring and asset management.
+It integrates a Streamlit app, interactive visualisation, object detection, and chatbot interaction for enhanced railway asset condition monitoring and supporting predictive maintenance.
 Play with the app directly - [Railway Visual Twin](https://railway-visual-twin-open-data.streamlit.app/), or follow the instructions below to DIY it for more fun.

 ![App Screenshot](data/app_1.0.png)